Extra weft fabric with ArahWeave

 To get the simulation, you have to enable Set weaving density > Density from technical data and you have to set the correct parameters in Thread pattern > Consumption.

-To check the fabric on the back side activate function Fabric > Reverse.
+To check the fabric on the back side use the Fabric > Reverse function.

 That’s all folks!